rramesh2000/OAuthService/README.md

  All API's are exposed via a Swagger documentation tool at this endpoint {host}/swagger/index.html.
  Also in the source code is a test folder that contains Postman environment and collection files that you can use with Postman.

- ### Register User
- Usage: (POST) {host}/api/register
- Description: Using this API you can register new users.
-This API accepts a username and password then returns a full User.

- ### Login User
- Usage : (POST) {host}/api/token
- Description: Using this API with a username and password in the request you can get an access token and refresh token.
- ** Access tokens are short lived between 5 - 10 mins while refresh tokens are long lived 1 to 2 weeks.
- ** The idea is you use the refresh token to retrieve new access tokens periodically (E.g. every 15 mins).

- ### Verify Token:
- Usage : (POST) {host}/api/token/verify
- Description: Using this API you can verify if a token is still valid.

- ### Refresh Token
- Usage : (POST) {host}/api/token/refresh
- Description: Using this API you can provide an existing refresh token and retrieve a new refresh token and access token.
- Only one Refresh Token is issued per user at any given time.

- ### Revocation
- Usage : (POST) {host}/api/revoke
- Description:  You can revoke the refresh token at any time which will invalidate the accesstokens.

  ###  This is also available as a docker container https://registry.hub.docker.com/rramesh1000